ishratumar/javascript30days-challenge/README.md

   ## Mouse Move Shadow
   ### ✍️My learnings from this project:
   - Day-16 is about adding shadow with ```mousemove```.
-  - Mainly learnet about ES6 Object destructuring and updating CSS rules, like text-shadow, using javascript.
+  - Mainly learnt about ES6 Object destructuring and updating CSS rules, like text-shadow, using javascript.

   # JavaScript 30-Day 17
   ## Sort Without Articles
   ###  ✍️My learnings from this project:
-  - Learnet about 'array.sort()' method to sort a list of band names without 'Articles'.
+  - Learnt about ```array.sort()``` method to sort a list of band names without *'Articles'*.

   # JavaScript 30-Day 18